llpeterson/congestion/avoidance.md

 - Otherwise, ignore the CE bit.

-The non-obvious consequence of the "otherwise" case is that the receiver continues to send delayed ACKs once every $$n$$ packets, even when receiving packets with the CE bit set.
-This has proven important to maintain high performance in a datacenter.
+The non-obvious consequence of the "otherwise" case is that the receiver continues to send delayed ACKs once every $$n$$ packets, whether or not the CE bit is set.
+This has proven important to maintaining high performance.

 Finally, the sender computes the fraction of bytes that encountered congestion during the previous observation window (usually chosen to be approximately the RTT), as the ratio of the total bytes transmitted and the bytes acknowledged with the ECE flag set.
-DCTCP grows the congestion window in exactly the same way as the standard algorithm, but it reduces the window propotional to how many bytes encountered congestion during the last observation window.
+DCTCP grows the congestion window in exactly the same way as the standard algorithm, but it reduces the window in propotion to how many bytes encountered congestion during the last observation window.